analythium/deps/README.md

 ## Tags

-Tags are part of the [roxygen-style comments](https://cran.r-project.org/package=roxygen2):
+Tags are part of the [‘roxygen’-style comments](https://cran.r-project.org/package=roxygen2):

 ``` r